UltraThyme42/OldProdigy/README.md

 - First Name changing possibility - pde2015 - oldprodigyde, pde1500, & pde1700
 - Middle Name & Last Name changing possiblity - pde2015 - oldprodigyde, pde1500, & pde1700
 - 2014-2016's Map - prodigyde - oldprodigyde, pde1500 - pde1.51.0, & pde1700

+## Other notes

+Versions older than 1.10.0 aren't the real accurate versions since they're lost media for now, they are just modded 1.10.0 versions.

 Yep, you heard that right, that's just scratching the surface.
 There are lots of versions to choose from and modpacks are supported for some of them, so you can probably imagine what months of hard work can do to something like that.